The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

-\textbf{Having defined the new menu entries for every $\mathbfit{i}$ separately}, we define our ``trimmed'' auction:\footnote{As before, we emphasize that we do not take the closure (see \cref{closure} for a discussion) of $\mech'$, as there is no ``need'' to do so.
+\textbf{Having defined the new menu entries for every $\mathbfit{i}$ separately}, we define our ``trimmed'' mechanism:\footnote{As before, we emphasize that we do not take the closure (see \cref{closure} for a discussion) of $\mech'$, as there is no ``need'' to do so.
 Indeed, $\mech'$ already possess a utility-maximizing entry with maximal price for each buyer type except perhaps for a set of buyer types of measure zero.
 For buyer types $v\in\EU\setminus\bigcup_{i\in[n]:F(W_i)=0~\mathrm{or}~s_i<1} W_i$ such an entry exists since the entry of choice of $v$ from $\mech$ is in $\mech'$ (as mentioned above, when $s_i=1$ we have that $\mech_i=\{z_i\}$; see \crefpart{mechi}{single} below) and only finitely many additional menu entries were added.
 For buyer types $v\in \bigcup_{i\in[n]:F(W_i)>0\And s_i<1}W_i$ we show in \crefpart{alphabeta-rev}{choice} below that such an entry exists.}

 We note that since $\mech$ is IR, it contains the menu entry $(\vec{0};0)$, and therefore so does $\mech'$ and hence $\mech'$ is IR as well.
-By definition, $\mech'$ contains at most $2$ \emph{expensive} (i.e., costing more than $\thresh$) items for each $i\in[n]$, for a total of at most $2n$ expensive items, as required.
+By definition, $\mech'$ contains at most $2$ \emph{expensive} (i.e., costing more than $\thresh$) menu entries for each $i\in[n]$, for a total of at most $2n$ expensive menu entries, as required.
 It remains to reason about the revenue of~$\mech'$.
-To do so, we now formulate what can be thought of as a ``converse'' of \cref{alphabeta}, thus relating the revenue of the new trimmed auction~$\mech'$ from~$W_i$ with the revenue of the optimal single-dimensional \citeauthor{Myerson81} auction $\mech^{*}_i$.
+To do so, we now formulate what can be thought of as a ``converse'' of \cref{alphabeta}, thus relating the revenue of the new trimmed mechanism~$\mech'$ from~$W_i$ with the revenue of the optimal single-dimensional \citeauthor{Myerson81} mechanism $\mech^{*}_i$.

 \begin{sublemma}[Relation between $\mech'$ and $\mech^{*}_i$] Let $i\in[n]$ s.t.\ $F(W_i)>0$ and $s_i<1$. \begin{parts} \item For every $v\in W_i$, the menu entry of choice of $v$ from $\mech'$ is either $o'_i$ or $z'_i$: \begin{itemize} \item $o'_i$ is the menu entry of choice of $v$ from $\mech'$ iff $(1;c_i)$ is the menu entry of choice of~$\alpha(v)$ from $\mech^{*}_i$. \item $z'_i$ is the menu entry of choice of $v$ from $\mech'$ iff $(0;0)$ is the menu entry of choice of~$\alpha(v)$ from $\mech^{*}_i$. \end{itemize} \item $\Rev_{\mech'}(F|_{W_i}) = \Rev_{\mech^{*}_i}(F^1_i)+b_i-(n-1)\cdot\bound-1$. \end{parts} \end{sublemma}